IIIF/cookbook-recipes/recipe/0032-collection/index.md

 ## Use Case

 Your organization has a named digital collection of artworks authored by a specific person.
-Each of these unique items are already digital objects represented by Manifests and you would like to organize and present them as an ordered IIIF Presentation resource.
+Each of these unique items are already digital objects represented by Manifests and you would now like to organize and present them as an ordered IIIF Presentation resource.

 ## Implementation notes